 Pressure mounts on Prince Andrew over his Windsor mansion

-Andrew has lived in the 30-bedroom Royal Lodge on a peppercorn rent since 2003.
+Andrew has lived in the 30-room Royal Lodge on a peppercorn rent since 2003.

-Pressure is mounting on Prince Andrew to give up his 30-bedroom mansion after it emerged he has paid a “peppercorn rent” on the property for more than 20 years.
+Pressure is mounting on Prince Andrew to give up his 30-room mansion after it emerged he has paid a “peppercorn rent” on the property for more than 20 years.

 Senior Tory Robert Jenrick said it was “about time Prince Andrew took himself off to live in private” as “the public are sick of him”.

-Parliamentary committees could also look into the Crown Estate’s handling of Andrew’s Royal Lodge residence in Windsor.
+Parliamentary committees could also look into the Crown Estate’s handling of Andrew’s Royal Lodge residence in Windsor Great Park.

+The campaign group Republic has, meanwhile, demanded a “full, unrelenting investigation” into royal links to paedophile financier Jeffrey Epstein and efforts to protect Andrew.

+Protesters from the anti-monarchy group unveiled banners reading “End Royal Secrecy” and “What are you hiding?
+Royal Epstein Inquiry Now” outside the gates of Royal Lodge.

 A copy of the leasehold agreement, shared with the PA news agency by the Crown Estate, which oversees the royal family’s land and property holdings, shows Andrew signed a 75-year lease on the property in 2003.